-All NCSU students. faculty and staff can access the campus network from their home and non-Eos/Unity computers through campus and college remote-access services and the Virtual Computing Lab (VCL).
-To protect the privacy of those who use our services, all NCSU remote-access services use secure, encrypted communication.
+All NCSU students, faculty and staff can access the campus network from their home and non-Eos/Unity computers through campus and college remote-access services (RAS) and the Virtual Computing Lab (VCL).
+For privacy protection, all NCSU remote-access services use secure, encrypted communication.
 They also employ open-source technologies wherever possible.

 Common Uses of Remote Access

-The most common uses of remote access are for:
+The most common uses of remote access are:

 - file transfer - copying files between a user's computer and the campus AFS file system.